tuvus/GameEngine/README.md

 # Oskar Niesen & Alex Young

 ### Building Locally

 In order to build the game engine locally you need to install vcpkg.

 1. Run `git clone https://github.com/microsoft/vcpkg.git` to download the vcpkg project in the directory that you want.
 2. Run `vcpkg/bootstrap-vcpkg.sh` to set up vcpkg
 3. Add VCPKG_ROOT to your environment variables with the directory to vcpkg.
    To do this run `export VCPKG_ROOT=<path/to/vcpkg>`

+**NOTE**: If you are using brew on macOS and encountering errors at build-time, try installing vcpkg manually.

 After vcpkg is set up run the following commands to download the repository.

 1. `git clone git@github.com:tuvus/GameEngine.git`
 2. `cd GameEngine`